May 08, 2023

 Getting a website to rank high on search engine results pages (SERPs) is essential.
 According to BrightEdge, 53.3% of all website traffic comes from organic searches.
-If you have posts and pages ranking high on search engines, your blog will be more likely to enjoy a steady stream of organic traffic without having to purchase advertisements.
+If you have posts and pages ranking high on search engines, your blog is more likely to enjoy a steady stream of organic traffic without having to pay for advertisements.

 Here are some of the most common tips for blog SEO:

 - Keyword research.
 To have a better chance of ranking high on SERPs, target specific long-tail keywords with low competition.
 Use tools like Google Trends, SEMRush, or Ahrefs to gather keyword-related information.

 - Sign up for Google Search Console.
 It’s an essential tool for tracking your website’s performance on Google.
 It will let you know which keywords bring you the most traffic and which websites link to yours.

 - Install an SEO plugin.
 If you run a WordPress blog, Yoast SEO is one of the most popular SEO plugins.
 Some website builders similarly have built-in SEO features.

 - Apply on-page SEO best practices.
 Some essential on-page SEO tactics include optimizing images, adding meta descriptions, and changing permalink slugs.

 - Increase website performance.
 Faster page speeds positively affect SEO.
 Make sure to follow website performance guidelines to speed up your website.